jorinvo/gofer/README.md

 <a name="js" />
 ##`js:`

 Using the `js`-attribute you can specify a function.
 Gofer searchs for the function in the context of your helper-files.
-When the function exists it gets called with the element as argument and the elements value will be set to the return-value of the function-call.
+When the function exists it gets called with the element as argument and the element's value will be set to the return-value of the function-call.

 Tags: [`partial`](#partial), [`input`](#input), [`text`](#text), [`list`](#list), [`img`](#img), [`link`](#link), [`file`](#file), [`opt`](#opt), [`toggle`](#toggle), [`#`](#identifier)